Wallet Load

 On the left side of Wasabi Wallet is the Wallet list, where you see an alphabetically sorted list of all the previously generated wallets.

-Type your password to open the wallet
+Type your passphrase to open the wallet

 Synchronization